less/less-docs/content/functions/color-operations.md

 * `color`: A color object.
 * `amount`: A percentage 0-100%.
-* `method`: Optional, set to relative for relative percentages.
+* `method`: Optional, set to `relative` for the adjustment to be relative to the current value.

 Returns: `color`